 It is recommended that imported hop cultures must be grown for minimum of six months in a government PEQ station for pathogen screening.
 The tissue culture must be maintained in conditions suitable for disease development and must undergo general disease screening and virus indexing using herbaceous indicators, ELISA and/or PCR.
+As Humulus species are fast growing perennials which can typically complete a full life cycle in a single growing season a six month period of active growth in PEQ is considered to be adequate for pathogen expression and detection to occur.

-It is not necessary to index for fungal pathogens (Podosphaera macularis, Pseudoperonospora humuli, Verticillium albo-atrum, Verticillium dahlia) as these pathogens will be apparent in the culture medium.
+It is not necessary to index for fungal pathogens (Verticillium albo-atrum and Verticillium dahlia) as these pathogens will be apparent in the culture medium.
+However, due to the inability to detect Podosphaera macularis and Pseudoperonospora humuli in artificial growth media: the existing growth under mist and heat (cultures established on a mist/heat bed for mildew check) is recommended to continue.

-Newly established plants from imported tissue culture must be screened for phytoplasma ('Candidatus Liberibacter asteris'), viroids (Apple fruit crinkle viroid, Hop stunt viroid) and viruses (Alfalfa mosaic virus hop strain, American hop latent virus, Arabis mosaic virus hop strain, Cherry leaf roll virus, Humulus japonicus latent virus, Petunia asteroid mosaic virus, strawberry latent ringspot virus and Tobacco necrosis virus hop strain) as described in Section 3.3.2 (Table 3.4).
+Newly established plants from imported tissue culture must be screened for phytoplasma ('Candidatus Phytoplasma asteris'), viroids (Apple fruit crinkle viroid, Hop stunt viroid) and viruses (Alfalfa mosaic virus hop strain, American hop latent virus, Arabis mosaic virus hop strain, Cherry leaf roll virus, Humulus japonicus latent virus, Petunia asteroid mosaic virus, strawberry latent ringspot virus and Tobacco necrosis virus hop strain) as described in Section 3.3.2 (Table 3.4).